 - Friedrichshain: Semi-good nightlife, lots of pubcrawls, younger tourists and hostels, greasy vibe all over but good value if you want to party, well connected, better in summer than winter

-- Neukölln: Very multicultural, many hidden gems in unsuspecting corners of the district, great vintage shopping and valuable gastronomic development, superb bar scene, pretty on the Kreuzberg side but can get a little grimey and nasty at night, well connected although a little far from the typical tourist attractions
+- Neukölln: Very multicultural, many hidden gems, great vintage shopping and valuable gastro development, superb bar scene, pretty on the Kreuzberg side but can get a little grimey and nasty at night, well connected although a little far from the typical tourist attractions

-- Charlottenburg: Great for sightseeing, more urban city atmosphere, higher value luxury shopping and more luxe accommodations, good in the winter as there’s a high density of malls, fewer museums but some theaters and varieté stuff, well connected and a good city-center or hub for business trips or trips with the family
+- Charlottenburg: Great for sightseeing, more urban city atmosphere, higher value luxury shopping and more luxe accommodations, good in the winter as there’s a high density of stores (but less restaurants), typical sightseeing route, well connected.

 - Prenzlauer Berg: Beautiful neighborhoods, small and cozy cafés, more relaxed atmosphere, well connected but can be far from Kreuzberg and Neukölln on bike, more grown up tourist vibe, sweet restaurants and good for taking strolls, but not much nightlife to discover and relatively boring if you’re out for some action

 I don’t hang around in hotels much in Berlin, but there are definitely some houses that I know and always bring up when friends ask me.
-I think they’re all great for their value.
-The Airbnb market in Berlin isn’t as great as in other metropoles, because the laws here officially forbid private people to rent out their homes.
-I have yet to see a great hotel or hostel in Kreuzberg and Neukölln, so I’m open to any recommendations from my fellow Berliners if you have any – sorry about that, guys!
+I think they’re all good for their value.

 - The Michelberger Hotel: Great hotel with hostel atmosphere, clean and cozy, well designed rooms for budget value; fantastic location between Friedrichshain and Kreuzberg, so right in the middle of everything.
 The Michelberger is not just a hotel, it’s a Berlin institution and musical hub for the city.
-They do have a strict policy about large groups, but you’ll definitely enjoy the lobby atmosphere if you’re a solo traveler.
+You’ll definitely enjoy the lobby atmosphere if you’re a solo traveler.
 Michelberger Hotel, € (Friedrichshain)

 - Oderberger Hotel: Good mid-budget value for travelers who’d like more than just a hotel room; includes a newly re-opened swimming pool and soon also a spa, right next to the Mauerpark (Sunday’s fleamarket) and in proximity to many restaurants and cafés.
 Oderberger Hotel, €€ (Prenzlauer Berg)